 There are a number of quality community colleges located in the greater Phoenix area.
 Courses range from technical skills and trades to academic studies.
 The ACT or SAT examinations are not required for admission.
 Students who complete a program of study may receive an associate degree, certificates (“certified status”), or “transfer” status to a four-year college/university depending upon their program of study.

 In cooperation with post-secondary institutions, district high school students may enroll in both high school and college classes under terms prescribed by the post-secondary institution and agreed upon by the district.
 Concurrent enrollment is when students are taking a college class off-site while still enrolled in high school campus.
 Community college courses do not always fulfill university requirements for admission.
-Any student interested in this opportunity should see his/her guidance counselor, and seek pre-approval from his/her principal.
+Any student interested in this opportunity should see his/her counselor, and seek pre-approval from his/her principal.

 STUDENTS MUST MEET BOTH THE APTITUDE AND ACADEMIC COMPETENCY REQUIREMENTS TO BE ADMISSIBLE TO THE ARIZONA TRI-UNIVERSITY SYSTEM.
 (Arizona State University, Northern Arizona University, University of Arizona)